• decreaseincrease

 -Buy nicotine patches/gum or get a prescription for aides.

-Clean your clothes to get rid of the smoke smell.
+-Clean your clothes to get rid of the smoke smell.

 Quit Day minus 1

 -Think of rewards for yourself after you quit.
-At the end of
+At the end of the day, throw away all cigarettes, lighters and matches.

-Have your teeth cleaned.
+-Have your teeth cleaned.

 Quit Day

-is your quit day and ask them to support you.
+-Keep very busy.
+Remind friends and family that this is your quit day and ask them to support you.

 Quit Day plus 1